Veterans Day celebrated with new resource center

 November 15, 2017

-Veterans Day weekend in Garfield County is being marked with the opening a long-sought new hub of resources and camaraderie for veterans and their families.
+Veterans Day weekend in Garfield County was marked with the opening a long-sought new hub of resources and camaraderie for veterans and their families.

-After working on getting building space for years, the Western Slope Veterans Coalition is celebrating the opening of the Jesse Beckius-Casey Owens Veterans Resource Center at 6 p.m. today.
+After working on getting building space for years, the Western Slope Veterans Coalition celebrated the opening of the Jesse Beckius-Casey Owens Veterans Resource Center on Nov.
+10.

 Though previous efforts to secure a physical space didn't pan out, Garfield County commissioners surprised the organization last month by giving it the building at 803 Colorado Ave. in Glenwood Springs for a $1 lease.